Stop the destruction of Wolf Creek Pass, an irreplaceable Colorado treasure

 Impacts of the proposed development threaten local businesses in nearby Archuleta and Rio Grande Counties, unspoiled backcountry recreation opportunities along the Continental Divide, water supply and water quality for downstream communities, rare and ecologically valuable fen wetlands, one of the most critical wildlife corridors in the Southern Rocky Mountains, and the scenic beauty of our Colorado wild spaces.

 Please tell USDA Forest Service Chief Tom Tidwell to stop the destruction of Wolf Creek Pass, an irreplaceable Colorado treasure.

-Today: Friends of Wolf Creek is counting on you
+Today: Rocky Mountain Wild is counting on you

-Friends of Wolf Creek needs your help with “Tom Tidwell, Chief, USDA Forest Service: Stop the destruction of Wolf Creek Pass in SW Colorado”.
-Join Friends of Wolf Creek and 81,704 supporters today.
+Rocky Mountain Wild needs your help with “Tom Tidwell, Chief, USDA Forest Service: Stop the destruction of Wolf Creek Pass in SW Colorado”.
+Join Rocky Mountain Wild and 81,649 supporters today.